 The personal data included medical records including diagnoses and symptoms of the illness and private details about vacation and family affairs.

 The scope of their illegal activities is hard to ignore.
-TIM have contacted non-customers multiple times (certain numbers over 150 times per month) without proper consent or other legal bases.
+TIM has contacted non-customers multiple times (certain numbers over 150 times per month) without proper consent or other legal bases.

 Few million individuals were affected by their aggressive marketing strategy.
 Violations included: